Danbury Trashers: Controversy and end of the Trashers

 In June 2006, James Galante was charged with 72 various charges including racketeering.
 One of the charges that pertained directly to the Trashers was wire fraud, which resulted from the interstate faxing of fraudulent salary cap documents.
-The Trashers had circumvented the UHLs $275,000 annual salary cap by giving players or their wives no-show positions within one of the disposal companies or giving them housing allowance checks for sums which had already been paid.
+The Trashers had circumvented the UHL’s $275,000 annual salary cap by giving players or their wives no-show positions within one of the disposal companies or giving them housing allowance checks for sums which had already been paid.
 Estimates were that the Trashers had exceeded the salary cap by $475,000 making the total payroll closer to $750,000.
 For his part in aiding with violating the salary cap, former head coach Stirling was also charged with wire fraud.
 He pleaded guilty and was given five years probation.
 Galante pleaded guilty to one count of conspiring to violate the federal Racketeer Influenced and Corrupt Organizations Act (RICO), one count of conspiring to defraud the Internal Revenue Service, and one count of conspiring to commit wire fraud.
 He was sentenced to 87 months of imprisonment and had to forfeit his ownership interests in 25 trash hauling companies, a Southbury residence, six racing cars, a trailer used to haul them, and $448,153.10 in cash seized from his business office and home.

 Amid the controversy, the Trashers disbanded.
 Adirondack failed to secure an arena lease and disbanded with their closest geographical competitor gone.
 Danbury folded over financial concerns, including travel costs.
 The players from both Danbury and Adirondack were placed into a dispersal draft and selected by the remaining teams in the UHL.
-Afterwards, the Danbury market was served by a string of short-lived teams; as of 2021, the women's Connecticut Whale (Premier Hockey Federation) and the Danbury Hat Tricks (Federal Prospects Hockey League) play at Danbury Ice Arena.
+Afterwards, the Danbury market was served by a string of short-lived teams; as of 2023 only the Danbury Hat Tricks (Federal Prospects Hockey League) play at Danbury Ice Arena.

 In popular culture

 The story of James Galante and the Danbury Trashers was covered in the 2021 Netflix documentary Untold: Crimes & Penalties.
 It will be the subject of a feature film, titled The Trashers, from director Cooper Raiff, with David Harbour and Cooper Hoffman set to star as James and AJ Galante.

+The story of the Trashers was also the subject of the Novel podcast series The Fighty Pucks.